Conversion goals

 With well-defined goals, you can leverage Usermaven's default reports to identify which channels boast the highest conversion rates, providing insights into the effectiveness of your traffic sources.
 Goals also allow you to gauge the individual contributions of pages and channels to your bottom line, facilitating ROI calculations for different campaigns.

-How to create a Conversion Goal in Usermaven
+How to create a conversion goal in Usermaven

 To create a Conversion Goal in Usermaven: